CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What effect does calling the `prompt` function have?
-A pop-up box will appear with the text what is your name? and input text box to let the user type their names
+A pop-up box will appear with the text what is your name? and input text box to let the user type their names If they press cancel, whether or not they have entered their name in the text box- in the console we will see the 'null' in the next line of the prompt
+If they enter their name, and press ok, in the console they can view their name.

 What is the return value of `prompt`?
 The input of the what is your name pop-up text
+If they enter their name, and press ok, in the console they can view their name.